One Million Years B.C.: Release

-It was first screened on 25 October 1966 at the Warner Theatre, London, with a general release in the United Kingdom on 30 December 1966, by Warner-Pathé.
+The film premiered on 25 October 1966 at the Warner Theatre, London, with a general release in the United Kingdom on 30 December 1966, by Warner-Pathé.
 It was released in the United States on 21 February 1967, by 20th Century Fox.
 The U.S. cut was censored for a broader audience, losing around nine minutes.
 Deleted scenes included a provocative dance from Martine Beswick, a gruesome end to one of the ape men in the cave and some footage of the young Allosauruss attack on the Shell tribe.
 On 17 October 1966, the British Board of Film Classification announced that the film would receive an A certificate rating.
 It is currently a PG certificate applied on video in March 1989 distributed by Warner Home Video Ltd.

 Home video

 The film was originally available on VHS and laserdisc.
 In 2002 Warner Bros. released a UK DVD, including a "Raquel Welch in the Valley of the Dinosaurs" featurette, a 12-minute interview with Ray Harryhausen and the theatrical trailer.
 A Region 1 DVD (featuring the U.S. edit) was released by 20th Century Fox in 2004.

 In October 2016, a special two-disc 50th anniversary edition DVD and Blu-ray was released in the UK by Studio Canal, with new interviews with Welch and Beswick, new Harryhausen storyboard stills, and other promotional imagery.
-In the United States, a Blu-ray was released on 14 February 2017 by Kino Lorber Studio Classics and includes the international (Disc 1) and U.S. cut (Disc 2) of the film.
+In the United States, a Blu-ray was released on 14 February 2017 by Kino Lorber Studio Classics and includes the international (100 mins) and U.S. cut (91 mins) of the film.
 This issue has more bonus material than the UK edition, including previous interviews with Welch and Harryhausen from 2002 and an audio commentary by film historian Tim Lucas.